A Sampling Profiler for Python

 pip install py-spy

-py-spy works from the command line and takes either the PID of the program you want to sample from or the command line of the python program you want to run:
+py-spy works from the command line and takes either the PID of the program you want to sample from or the command line of the python program you want to run. py-spy has three subcommands record, top and dump:

-The default visualization is a top-like live view of your python program:
+will bring up a live updating high level view of your python program:

 console viewer demo

-It also possible to dump out the current call stack for each thread by passing --dump to the command line.
+py-spy can also display the current call stack for each python thread with the dump command:

 Frequently Asked Questions